akisaarinen/rillit/README.md

 Experimental functional lenses for Scala 2.10 using Macros.

-Rillit combines the use of `Dynamic` with macros so that we get boilerplate-free creation of functional lenses in Scala.
+Rillit combines the use of `Dynamic` with macros to provide functional lenses in Scala with minimal boilerplate.
+You can create lenses for nested case classes in a type-safe way by simply instantiating the lens builder and chaining whatever fields you want to include in the lens.
+And that's it.

 Better documentation is on it's way, but here's the gist: